Are you tax compliant in Spain?

 At BZN Lex, we dislike hourly rates as much as you do.
 Subsequently, wherever we can, we will offer you fixed fees.
 That means we will not charge you when we pick up the phone or send an email.

-We are consistent on long term relationships with our clients and we measure the value of your choice largely by whether you come back.
+We are consistent in long-term relationships with our clients and we measure the value of your choice largely by whether you come back.

-We would like- if we may- to kindly inform you that, just for this new year 2020, we are glad to offer the whole package of services to our clients, (services nº I and II), all for an annual reasonable fixed fee of just 90 € for two tax applications (+ VAT).
+We would like- if we may- to kindly inform you that, just for this new year, we are glad to offer the whole package of services to our clients, (services nº I and II), all for an annual reasonable fixed fee of just 100 € for two tax applications (+ VAT).
 This would be the fee for the standard fiscal representation service.
+(Price offer valid until June 2023).
 Therefore, in case you might be renting the property, please contact us for an individualized quotation.

 In short, always put your trust in a trustworthy independent regulated Solicitor, like our Firm, who will always be by your side.
 If you kindly check our testimonials section of our new website, https://www.bestsolicitorsinspain.com you will find plenty of testimonials from real clients who put their trust in our Firm.
 Fortunately, they are all now all extremely grateful to our Firm for the excellent work and protection offered, which fills us with a lot of professional pride.
 You can also read the recent reviews given by numerous clients on google as well. (we can send you the link if required).

 We hope this preliminary information is useful for you.
-Should have any question or enquiry about the nature of the services or the stages involved, please do not hesitate to contact us and we will be glad to clarify immediately.
+Should have any questions or enquiries about the nature of the services or the stages involved, please do not hesitate to contact us and we will be glad to clarify immediately.

 Thank you very much for your attention, and we look forward to helping you.